dscalzi/Nebula/README.md

 }
 ```

-Another example where all `optionalon` forgemods and litemods are untracked. **Untracking mods is NOT recommended.
+Another example where all `optionalon` forgemods are untracked. **Untracking mods is NOT recommended.
 This is an example ONLY.**

 ### Note on JSON Schemas